 Enquiries from graduates living in the Sydney metropolitan area, as well as from graduates in other disciplines, are welcomed.
-In the latter case it may be necessary to include supporting subjects at undergraduate level within the Masters' program as approved by the Head of School of Mining Engineering, up to a maximum of 25 per cent of the total program.
-It may also be necessary in some circumstances to take some prerequisite or co-requisite background undergraduate subjects, as directed by the Head of School.
+In the latter case it may be necessary to include supporting subjects at undergraduate level within the Masters' program as approved by the Head of Department, up to a maximum of 25 per cent of the total program.
+It may also be necessary in some circumstances to take some prerequisite or co-requisite background undergraduate subjects, as directed by the Head of Department.